Maple Pecan Cheese Cake Bars

 How to Make the Almond Flour Crust

 The only tricky part, although not difficult, is the almond flour crust.
-You have to press it in with your hands, (instead of rolling it).
+You can press it in with your hands, (instead of rolling it).
+In my video (that’s coming) I do roll it between two pieces of parchment paper.
 It doesn’t look like it’s going to work, but once you pre-bake it and you must pre-bake, it’s really good, not inferior in any way to other cookie bar bottoms.

 As far as the cream cheese part, it’s so simple.

-Cream cheese, an egg, Swerve (or sweetener of your choice), vanilla and maple extract and you’re just about done.
+I use room temperature cream cheese, an egg, powdered erythritol (I use Swerve), vanilla and maple extract and you’re just about done.
+In my latest version, I added two tablespoons of sour cream.
+It’s not totally necessary but I like it.
 Chop one cup of pecans, bake for about twenty minutes and then chill thoroughly.
 Cut into squares and take to your next party!

 An Important Word about Maple Pecan Bars